How to Choose the Best Space Heater | Research Guide

 Types of Heaters

-Infrared heaters, sometimes referred to as “heat lamps”, use radiant heating to heat .
-There are many different materials used in infrared heaters, but the most common are .
+Infrared space heaters, sometimes referred to as “heat lamps”, use radiant heating to warm areas.
+There are many different materials used in infrared heaters, but the most common are tungsten, carbon, quartz, and aluminum.
 Touting energy efficiency, infrared heaters are quieter than other heaters and easily warm small spaces and rooms with high ceilings.
 Another benefit to using these kind of heaters is that they don’t dry out the air (or your skin).
 Many infrared heaters are designed double as furniture pieces and blend in with other home decor.

 These small convection heaters are highly useful for offices, dorm rooms, and home work spaces.
 Priced affordably, these heaters usually weigh between one and two pounds, making them extremely portable.
 They use very little electricity, and are a good alternative to wearing a fleece or snuggie at your desk.
 Fortunately, these heaters can be used all year round, as many office spaces can be uncomfortably cold, even in the summer.